 Party Like a Pirate

 Head “under the hill” down Silver Street and discover the once-notorious and rowdy Natchez riverfront, where highwaymen caroused during the city’s early days as a flatboat and steamboat landing.

 Built around the turn of the 19th century, Under-the-Hill Saloon is the place to make friends with local characters, peruse the memorabilia on the walls and listen to live music.
-Enjoy the sunset over the river from rocking chairs on the front porch before dining at Magnolia Grill (pictured) or The Camp, both within walking distance along the river.
+Enjoy the sunset over the river from rocking chairs on the front porch before dining at Magnolia Grill (pictured left) or The Camp, both within walking distance along the river.